 However, the problem with online pre-set diamond rings (even those offered by other vendors) is that the devil is in the details.
 Besides buying blind, you have little say in the diamond’s quality as this is usually dictated by the jeweler.

 Regardless of buying a pre-set ring that costs $1000 or $10000, the majority of listings I found at Kay.com utilize I1 clarity diamonds as the primary stone.
 (I had confirmed this with their support staff as well and they don’t entertain any customizations to pre-sets).

 Here are some examples you can view:

 As I always tell my readers, buying I1 diamonds sight unseen means taking a substantial risk with the diamond’s eye cleanliness.
+In fact, I personally avoid any diamond clarity below SI2 because of quality issues.
 If you are wondering how a typical I1 stone looks like and why inclusions may be a problem, read this write up here.

-My advice is, if you intend to buy an I1 diamond from Kays, you need to eyeball it and see it in person.
+My advice is, if you insist on buying an I1 diamond from Kays, you need to eyeball it and see it in person.
 With more than 900 physical stores across the country, this shouldn’t pose a problem for most people.